Michael Bell (artist): Career

 Michael Bell, while becoming one of the most highly regarded art teachers in the US, spent his evenings painting portraits of mob bosses.
-In 2017 Bell published "DUAL LIVES: from the Streets to the Studio", which chronicles Bell's rise as an educator and portraitist who painted for the likes of John Gotti and actors from the The Sopranos.
+In 2017 Bell published "DUAL LIVES: from the Streets to the Studio", which chronicles Bell's rise as an educator and portraitist who painted for the likes of John Gotti and actors from The Sopranos.

 As an artist, Bell is a pioneer of the Visual Journaling movement, and is active delivering workshops throughout the United States and donating his paintings for sale by charities.

 His art career began painting portraits for John Gotti, which led to receiving commissions to paint actors who play Mafia members in movies and on television, including from The Sopranos, Goodfellas and A Bronx Tale.
 Bell published his first screenplay in 2008, based on stories behind his real life "Ticket to Ride" paintings.
 Later in 2008, Bell was commissioned to paint another portrait for The Sopranos actor Joseph R. Gannascoli to benefit the Bright Steps Forward charitable foundation and Autism awareness.

 In 2009 Bell was selected for a national speaking engagement in Washington, DC on “Arts, innovation and design” for Arne Duncan, US Secretary of Education.
 In 2010 Bell earned the highest credential of becoming a National Board Certified teacher, while also producing his first of seven back-to-back NAEA National Rising Star award winners.

 In 2012, Bell partnered with artist Eric Fischl to contribute artworks for his America: Now and Here project, unveiled at the NAEA National Convention in New York City.
 In 2013, Bell was moved by Amanda Todd's tragic story and created a portrait as a tribute to the fallen B.C. teen.
 The painting evolved into an anti-bullying project and YouTube video.
 Later that same year, Bell painted a series of portraits for Mob Wives' Toni Marie Ricci.